 To export your live website’s WordPress database, You have to on phpMyAdmin and choose the database you wish to export and then click on the export tab on the top.

 As soon as you have downloaded your database backup, the next step is to download your WordPress files.
 To do this you will need to link to a WordPress site with an FTP client like Filezilla.
 Download all of your WordPress files and folder to your PC.
-Downloading all of your files might take a while depending on how much information you have on your site.
+Downloading all of your files might take a while depending on how many files, and their sizes, you have on your site.